MurphyPone/murphypone.github.io/src/content/game-theory.md

 \end{aligned}
 $$

 where $x$ is the probability of the opponent choosing odd.
-These must be equal, thus:
+The total frequency that they _play any move at all_ must sum to 1, so each of these equations must be equal.
+Thus:

 $$
 \begin{aligned}